uktrade/data-hub-frontend/README.md

 You can access the server on port 3000, [http://localhost:3000](http://localhost:3000).
 You can also run a remote debug session over port 5858 if using webstorm/Intellij or Visual Studio Code

-#### Environment Variables
-Docker Compose [supports declaring default environment variables](https://docs.docker.com/compose/environment-variables/#the-envfile-configuration-option) in an environment file.
-If you wish to send through environment variables to the docker containers please add them into the `.env` file in the projects root.

 ### Native install